cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 A TaskVine manager produces several logs: `debug`, `taskgraph`, `performance`, and `transactions`.
-These logs are always enabled, and appear in the current working directory in the sudirectories:
+These logs are always enabled, and appear in the current working directory in the subdirectories:

 ```sh
 vine-run-info/YYYY-mm-ddTHH:MM:SS/vine-logs